What is Neighborhood Revitalization?

 Central City South: A Community in Need

 We are currently working in four targeted neighborhoods that are part of the Central City South Community located just south of Downtown Phoenix, between Grant St to the river bed South of the I17 and from the 51 freeway and the I17 freeway.
 This community is a long-established community with many multi-generational families still living in the homes their parents and grandparents lived in.
 Residents of the community have referred to this community as the “the neighborhood that time forgot”.
 The residents of the community witnessed the transformative development, investment and added infrastructure to Downtown Phoenix making it the destination it is today and watched it stop just a few blocks north of their community.
-The average income for a family in these neighborhoods is less than $20K per year, the entire community falls below the poverty live.
+The average income for a family in these neighborhoods is less than $20K per year, the entire community falls below the poverty line.

 How We Partner with a Community